-From the results given in Table 3 it is clear that both ways of fitting the whole set of available BESIII data produce unsatisfactory results.
-Indeed, in the first case in addition to uncomfortably large value of minimization function $\chi_0^2 \approx 50/13$ (?!) (compare with the presented in Table 2 above values , which vary between $\chi_0^2 \approx 6/21$ to $\chi_0^2 \approx 3/21$ , achieved in our analysis of KEDR data ) the unclear variation of the values of $\Lambda_{\rm{\overline{MS}}}^{(3)}$ from 150 MeV to 600 Mev with returning to over 230 Mev again were detected.
-Moreover, the attempt to take into account the possible extra systematical uncertainties in the fits of BESIII data in addition to the problem of the appearance of high value of over $\chi_1^2 \approx 51/12$ (?!) leads us to the manifestation of the problem of {\bf not physical small value} of the parameter $\Lambda_{\rm{\overline{MS}}}^{(3)}\approx 20$ MeV (?!).
+From the results given in Table \ref{Tab:Results2} it is clear that both ways of fitting the whole set of available BESIII data produce unsatisfactory results.
+Indeed, in the first case, in addition to an uncomfortably large value of the minimization function $\chi_0^2 \approx 50/13$ (?!) (compare with the presented in Table 2 above values , which vary between $\chi_0^2 \approx 6/21$ to $\chi_0^2 \approx 4/21$ , achieved in our analysis of KEDR data ) the unclear variation of the values of $\Lambda_{\rm{\overline{MS}}}^{(3)}$ from 150 MeV to 600 MeV with returning to over 230 MeV again were detected.
+Moreover, the attempt to take into account the possible extra systematical uncertainties in the fits of BESIII data in addition to the problem of the appearance of high value of over $\chi_1^2 \approx 51/12$ (?!) leads us to the manifestation of the problem of a non-physical small value of the parameter $\Lambda_{\rm{\overline{MS}}}^{(3)}\approx 20$ MeV (?!).

-To understand whether it is possible to get from BESIII any physical information on the problems of "measuring" the value of the strong interactions coupling constant $\alpha_s$ we excluded from the analysis 8 data points above the mass of $J/\Psi$ meson in the energy region between 3.4 GeV to 3.8 GeV .
-As was already noticed by the members of BESIII collaboration themselves these 8 points are responsible for the definite tensions between the data sets of BESIII and KEDR collaborations \cite{BESIII:2021wib}.
-The results of the fits of these truncated BESIII data are presented in Table 4 and demonstrate agreement with the presented in Table 2 results of the fits of KEDR data within existing specified concrete uncertainties of both data sets and the performed fits.
+To understand whether it is possible to get from BESIII any physical information on the problems of "measuring" the value of the strong interactions coupling constant $\alpha_s$ we excluded from the analysis 8 data points above the mass of $J/\Psi$ meson in the energy region between 3.4 GeV to 3.8 GeV.
+As was already noticed by the members of the BESIII collaboration, these 8 points are responsible for the certain tensions between the data sets of the BESIII and KEDR collaborations \cite{BESIII:2021wib}.
+The results of the fits of these truncated BESIII data are presented in Table 4 and demonstrate agreement with the results of the fits of KEDR data presented in Table 2 within the existing specified concrete uncertainties of both data sets and the performed fits.